Oregon Coast Road Trip Itinerary

 5. Arcadia Beach State Recreation Site

-South of Cannon Beach you’ll find a small beach called Arcadia.
+South of Seaside, you’ll find a small beach called Arcadia.
 There’s a small parking area that splits off from the highway here, and the beach features a cliff face with some cool little caves that you can explore.

 View over Arcadia Beach State Recreation Site

-Also, as with all the beach areas on this road trip, it’s good to keep an eye on the tide.
+As with all the beach areas on this road trip, it’s good to keep an eye on the tide.
 If you do decide to wade into deeper water, make sure you’re with someone who can watch your location.
-Sneaker waves are a real thing out here.
+Sneaker waves are a real thing out here!

 7. Neahkahnie Viewpoint